lathspell/java_test/java_test_springboot_jpa/README.md

 Spring Boot demonstration
 =========================

-This one shows how to do SQL using JPA.
+This one shows how to do SQL using a JPA mapper.

 Start de.lathspell.test.springboot.Application